 Many people believe that if they have a problem, they’ll know it and only visit a dentist when they begin to experience pain and discomfort.
 But often, a cavity won’t cause any symptoms until the decay, inflammation, and infection are affecting the tooth pulp.
 Scheduling routine dental examinations and cleanings will allow your dentist to notice decay before it becomes a bigger problem.

 Bleeding gums may be common due to poor oral hygiene habits, but that does not mean it is normal.
 Bleeding gums can be a sign that you are not properly brushing, not brushing enough, and can even be a sign of plaque buildup.
-More serious conditions such as gingivitis and gum disease can also cause gum bleeding and should be addressed by a trusted, professional dentist.
+More serious conditions such as gingivitis and gum disease can also cause gum bleeding and should be addressed by a trusted, professional dentist in Magnolia.